dzlab/dzlab.github.io/_posts/2022-05-16-gcp-developer-prep.md

 <img align="center" src="https://cloud.google.com/profiler/docs/images/profiler-quickstart-filtered.png" width="1000" />
 <br/>

+### Cloud Debugger
+Cloud Debugger is a hosted service that makes debugging live application very easy.
+The service seems to be depreacated but it's still possible to see a question on it during the exam.
+- Know how you can debug live applications - [link](https://cloud.google.com/source-repositories/docs/debug-overview)
+- Learn how to connect to your application source code repository (e.g. GitHub) - [link](https://cloud.google.com/debugger/docs/source-options)
+- Know how to use debugging snapshots - [link](https://cloud.google.com/source-repositories/docs/debug-snapshots)

 ### Deployments
 Know the different application deployments strategies and how to use tools like [Spinnaker](https://spinnaker.io/) for Continuous Deployment.